thomasgtaylor/how.wtf/content/post/2023-04-28-get-seconds-since-epoch-in-bash.md

 ---
-title: Get seconds since Epoch in Bash
-date: 2023-04-28T23:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-28 23:50:00-04:00
 description: How to get the seconds since Epoch using Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Get seconds since Epoch in Bash
 ---

 `bash` 5.0 natively supports retrieving seconds since Epoch using a variable.